quay/clair/Documentation/reference/config.md

 This should be set to a safe MAX value based on database size constraints.

 Defaults to 10

+If a value of 0 is provided GC is disabled.
 ```

 ### notifier: \<object\>